Calluses are areas of thick, hardened, dead skin. They form to

 surrounding skin, and feel rough.

-Calluses on the feet generally form on the ball of the foot, the
+Calluses on the foot generally form on the ball of the foot, the

 heel, and the underside of the big toe.
 They often form where the foot and the